The Integrative Medicine Consultation

 Tieraona is recognized as one of the leading experts in integrative medicine, particularly in the area of women’s health.
 She has studied and practiced massage therapy, martial arts, midwifery, and herbal medicine before going on to receive her medical degree.
 Tieraona has long been an advocate for health care that is compassionate, effective, equitable, and environmentally conscious.

-The Environmental Working Group’s mission is to empower people to live healthier lives in a healthier environment.
+EWG’s mission is to empower people to live healthier lives in a healthier environment.
 With breakthrough research and education, they drive consumer choice and civic action.

 Lower Gwynedd Office: